Keep a Roof Over Their Heads

 Our housing programs are called “supportive housing” because we provide more than a roof over the heads of women, men, youth, and women-led families.
 Our residents are linked to a network of services including those that give them the opportunity to develop a variety of life skills.
 We help them set goals, increase their employability, and become better able to contribute to their community and broader society.

-Our Supportive Housing program includes our residences (Horizon House, Unity House, Harmony House, Fairwinds for Youth, several independent living apartments, YWCA Women’s Residence, and our Women-Led Family Transitional Home)
+Our Supportive Housing program includes our residences (Kains St Tiny Homes, Horizon House, Unity House, Harmony House, Fairwinds for Youth, several independent living apartments, YWCA Women’s Residence, and our Women-Led Family Transitional Home)

 How to Donate